-Under the federal FMP, the annual commercial quota is allocated seasonally to two half-year periods.
+Under the current federal FMP, the annual commercial quota is allocated seasonally to two half-year periods.
 Period 1 (May 1 - Oct 31) is allocated 57.9% of the quota and Period 2 is allocated 42.1% of the quota.
 This allocation scheme was implemented as part of the rebuilding plan in order to match seasonal availability of the resource with the historic landings patterns by communities over the fishing year.
-Spiny dogfish migratory behavior makes them available to the northern end of the fishery (i.e., MA) during Period 1 and the southern end of the fishery (i.e., (VA and NC) during Period 2.

-In fishing year 2010, spiny dogfish were landed in all months with peak landings occurring in June-August of Period 1 and Nov - Jan of Period 2 (Table 13).
+Amendment 3 to the FMP may be implemented after the start of the 2013 fishing year and proposes to eliminate the allocation of the commercial quota by period.
+After the effective date for that amendment, only a coastwide quota would be specified through the federal FMP.
+The elimination of seasonal allocation is being proposed in order to minimize conflicts with the ASMFC plan which allocates the coastwide quota by state and region, rendering moot any federal attempt to use seasons as a proxy for regional allocation.
+In fishing year 2011, spiny dogfish were landed in all months with peak landings occurring in June-August of Period 1 and Nov - Jan of Period 2 (Table 13).